bitsetd4d/log999-large-log-viewer/README.md

 # log999-large-log-viewer
-View and work with very large log files
+A log viewer written using custom JavaFX control to support reading/searching/working with very large log files.